-Spice up your fall recipe book with these gluten-free pumpkin spice latte cookies.
-I promise these gluten-free cookies are the perfect fall recipe.
-It’s a dairy-free gluten-free pumpkin cookie topped with a rich coffee glaze.
+Spice up your fall with these gluten-free pumpkin spice latte cookies.
+These gluten-free cookies are the perfect fall recipe, not only are they a crowed pleaser but they’re fun to make!
+These dairy-free gluten-free pumpkin cookies are topped with a rich coffee glaze, giving that pumpkin spiced latte taste we all know and love.
 The cookie is soft and cake-like for my cake lovers and the icing is perfectly sweet.
 These taste just like the famous pumpkin drink we all know and love, and will leave your kitchen smelling like all things fall!

 Do These Cookies Really Taste Like a Pumpkin Spice Latte?